-The Academic Standards and Scholarships Committee believes that an Honors Thesis proposal should be a full statement of the topic, the scope of the study, the methodology, and the materials to be used in the research.
-In length, a proposal should be approximately five pages, including the reading list.
+The Honors Thesis proposal should be a full statement of the topic, the scope of the study, the methodology, and the materials to be used in the research.
+Proposals should be approximately five pages long, including the reading list.
 The proposal is a demonstration of a commitment to an extensive study, so it should be developed in close consultation with the faculty supervisor.
-Some faculty have suggested that an initial proposal be prepared at the end of the spring term, and refined in reading and research in the summer months.
+An initial proposal should be prepared at the end of the spring term, and refined in reading and research in the summer months.
 The Academic Standards Committee now expects that proposals will be submitted for review at the end of the spring term prior to the fall registration for Honors Research or, at the latest, the first week of the fall term.

 Schedules and Expectations

-While the proposal is being developed, the faculty supervisor and the candidate should agree upon a schedule of meetings, target dates for the submission of interim reports (or preparatory papers or chapters of the study) as well as the expected date for the submission of the near-final copy of the thesis to be defended.
+While the proposal is being developed, the faculty supervisor and the candidate should agree upon a schedule of meetings, target dates for the submission of interim reports or preparatory papers or chapters of the study, and the expected date of submission of the near-final copy of the thesis to be defended.
+This continues the progress of the study and prevents misunderstandings about the scope and direction of the study.
 Revisions may be completed well before the thesis defense if a near-final copy is available to the supervisor and the Second Reader in March.
-The defense is to be conducted before the last day of classes in the spring term.
-Experience indicates that a regular schedule of meetings and submission of interim papers or chapters for review continues the progress of the study and prevents misunderstandings about the scope and direction of the study.
+The student must defend before the last day of classes in the spring term.

 The Second Reader and the Thesis Defense